CBR Building

 The CBR Building is a functionalist office building situated in Watermael-Boitsfort, a municipality of Brussels, Belgium.
-Designed by the architects Constantin Brodzki and Marcel Lambrichs and built between 1967 and 1970, its prefabricated modular facade showcases white concrete instead of hiding it as a construction material, classifying the building as a New Brutalist piece of architecture.
+Designed by the architects Constantin Brodzki and Marcel Lambrichs and built between 1967 and 1970, its prefabricated modular façade showcases white concrete instead of hiding it as a construction material, classifying the building as a New Brutalist piece of architecture.
 In November 2018, it was added to the list of protected heritage within the Brussels-Capital Region.

 Description

 Architecture

 The building is made up of two parallel wings attached to each other but slightly offset.
 With a height of 31.46 m, it has nine floors above ground and three underground floors.
-Designed to highlight the qualities of the material produced by Belgian cement works, its facade is made up of an assembly of 756 prefabricated oval modules in molded white cement concrete.
-The western facade has twenty-six bays of nine floors.
+Designed to highlight the qualities of the material produced by Belgian cement works, its façade is made up of an assembly of 756 prefabricated oval modules in molded white cement concrete.
+The western façade has twenty-six bays of nine floors.
 There are no window frames and the panes, tinted orange, are set directly in the concrete which, during construction, involved the installation of a complete air conditioning system, the first of its kind in Belgium.

 Constantin Brodzki saw the potential of using concrete as more than just a construction material and wanted to exploit its formal freedom to create organic shapes.
-It took him years, in cooperation with the CBR company and two Portuguese brothers, to be able to craft the prefabricated modules used in the facade.
+It took him years, in cooperation with the CBR company and two Portuguese brothers, to be able to craft the prefabricated modules used in the façade.
 They started by producing dozens of different testing models which, once perfected, were used to create a mould in epoxy.
-This mould was used to produce the 756 modules needed, after which the construction happened very quickly.
+This mould was used to produce the 756 modules needed, after which the construction was completed very quickly.
 This method of construction allowed the building to be erected as quickly as one floor per week.